IntersectMBO/governance-actions/mainnet/2024-10-21-ppu/metadata.jsonld.md

 ### Performance

-Standard benchmarking has been undertaken on a reference machine to determine these cost model settings and align them with existing Plutus primitives.
-Since Plutus script execution times and memory usage are bounded by `maxBlockExecutionUnits[steps/memory]` and `maxTxExecutionUnits[steps/memory]`, there will be no overall performance impact on the node from these cost model settings.
+In line with [Plutus benchmarking procedures](https://github.com/IntersectMBO/plutus/blob/master/plutus-core/cost-model/CostModelGeneration.md), [standard benchmarking has been undertaken on a reference machine](https://github.com/IntersectMBO/plutus/blob/master/plutus-core/cost-model/data/benching-conway.csv) to determine these cost model settings and to align them with existing Plutus primitives.
+Since Plutus script execution times and memory usage are bounded by `maxBlockExecutionUnits[steps/memory]` and `maxTxExecutionUnits[steps/memory]`, there will be no overall performance impact on the node from these new cost model settings.

 ### Sustainability